Business insurance and coronavirus FAQs

 If the temperatures drop, pipes could burst and your business premises could be flooded, a problem which will be made be more severe if premises are not regularly checked – where possible you should check the premises once a week and check your policy for any particular instructions to ensure cover is maintained.

 Also be aware of any unoccupancy rules, as many policies limit the number of days you can be away from your premises before cover is automatically restricted.
-Check your policy to see how many days your policy allows and, if this could cause an issue, get in touch with.
+Check your policy to see how many days your policy allows and, if this could cause an issue, get in touch with our insurance team.

 Our advice is to keep your policy in force as good quality policies will cover the usual day to day risks, some of which may now be more likely.